 Act 2: The kidnapping of Sita by Rahwana

-Read about Ayutthaya in Thailand, that is inspired by the Ayodhya of India, the birthplace of Lord Rama — the protagonist of Ramayana.
+Read about Ayutthaya in Thailand, which is inspired by the Ayodhya of India, the birthplace of Lord Rama — the protagonist of Ramayana.

 Where to watch a Kecak fire dance?

-- Also, you may like to watch sitting in the comforts of your home right here now on our YouTube channel:)
+By the way, why not watch a Kecak performance while sitting in the comforts of your home, right here, right now on our YouTube channel:)

 Pin this article for a later read!

 2 thoughts on “Kecak fire dance – A trance filled Balinese dance based on Ramayana”

 This was such an entrancing review of a dance form I had only an inkling of.
 Your in-depth research on the origins, various forms, their meaning, costumes and more is practically encyclopaedic!
 The images you’ve shared tempt me to want to see this all myself.
 Brilliant stuff!!